Office and Clinic Palliative Care Program Design

 Needs Assessment

-Engage stakeholders—patients and families, organizational leadership, referrers, and financial partners—to understand their priorities and guide program design.
+Engage partners—patients and families, organizational leadership, referrers, and financial partners—to understand their priorities and guide program design.

 The majority of people with serious illness are neither dying nor hospitalized.
 So, palliative care needs to be available in all settings outside hospitals—in medical offices and clinics, in post-acute and long-term care facilities, and in patient homes.
 This publication includes key data on the value of community palliative care, program profiles, and a case example to use with leadership.